 Simple syrup is just sugar water.
-Sugar and water come to a boil until the sugar is completely dissolved.
-It’s just a couple of minutes on the stovetop.
+Boil water and stir in sugar until the sugar has completely dissolved.
+It takes just a couple of minutes.

-Just one large lemon was all that it took for this recipe.
+Just one large lemon is all that it takes for this recipe.
 If you’re using small lemons, use two.

 Squeeze the lemon to get 1/3 cup of lemon juice.
 I like to strain out the seeds and the pulp of the lemon using a mesh strainer.